 - Choose a student to come to the front of the room and clap out their rhythm.
 The student with same rhythm raises his/ her hand, claps out their rhythm and notes that it is the same

 - You clap out a rhythm and those that have it raise their hands

-- Kids choose a partner (or a group of 4) and clap out both measures.
+- Kids choose a partner (or a group of 4) and clap out each measure.
 They need to decide the mm order.

 - In eggs ~ write only a note or notes = 2 beats in 4/4 time.
 Find another student to make a 4/4 rhythm.

 - Have kids create a rhythm in NK and have them write it on a small piece of paper and fill an egg.
 Collect all of them, mix them up, and hand them back out again randomly.
-Then have each student clap the rhythm they were given consecutively ~ putting a measure of rest in between, if they need it ~ to create a long piece of music.
+Have each student clap the rhythm they were given in order to practice.
+Then have kids clap them out consecutively ~ putting a measure of rest in between, if they need it ~ to create a longer piece of music.

 - Kids create a mm in NK and write it out on a piece of paper, they fill the eggs and do one of the other activities!!